Lemur Conservation Foundation: Myakka City

+Educational opportunities for students by the foundation take place at both the Myakka City reserve and in Madagascar.

 The first 11 lemur residents of the reserve in Myakka City arrived in 1999 from the Duke Lemur Center.
 The Florida-based facility had its opening ceremony in 2000.
 Two years later, the reserve had its first birth, a mongoose lemur named Alexandro.

 Initially, the reserve primarily focused on behavioral research.
 By 2005, it had grown into a well-established conservation and research institution housing about 20 lemurs in a section bordered by a chain-link fence.
 The facility was already being utilized by the University of Miami and New College of Florida for training and research.
 In the summer of 2005, the reserve completed construction on a larger second enclosure.

 As of 2016, the foundation owns more than 120 acres where there are two free-range forests of 8 acres and 13 acres each, with the remaining land serving as native wildlife habitat or buffer zone for the reserve.
 There were plans to add a third enclosure of about 15 acres (6.1 ha) to include a clinic and a larger quarantine area.

 Programs in Madagascar

 LCF operates several community-based conservation initiatives in Madagascar.
 Home to 11 species of lemurs, the Anjanaharibe-Sud Special Reserve is 108 square miles (280 square kilometers) and 90% primary forest.
 LCF supports several conservation efforts in the reserve located in a mountainous region of northeastern Madagascar.
 One such program is Camp Indri ecotourist project named after a species of lemurs.
 Camp Indri offers educational lessons geared towards children, youths, and adults that teach environmental conservation.

 LCF also runs programs aimed at protecting local habitats and curbing deforestation, which included planting 6,000 trees in 2016.
 LCF also partners with nurses from Marie Stopes Madagascar, a healthcare non-profit, to provide sustainable agriculture training, promote fuel-efficient stoves, ecotourism, and environmental education.
 In Marojejy National Park in northern Madagascar, LCF brings young students in to teach them about endangered species and threats to their habitat.

 Funding

+Research facilities and activities have been supported through various funding drives.

 In the early 2000s, the foundation collected more than $1.7 million in a fundraising drive.
 In January 2005, LCF began a new fundraising drive with a goal of $3 million to be used to expand the lemur population to 50 and open the facility to select guests by way of an observation deck.
 The organization also hoped to supplement its endowment fund, expand the reserves it supported in Madagascar, and add an educational center to its reserve in Myakka City.
 At the outset of the fundraiser, board members pledged more than half of the goal to match individual contributions.

 LCF hosts an annual fund-raising gala in nearby Sarasota, Florida.
 As of 2018, the foundation's supporters were more than halfway to their most recent goal of raising an additional $2.2 million.